 2. Subsidized imports shall be fined for the amount of their subsidy, which shall be given to consumers as a rebate when they buy goods from a competitor;

 (Tariffs just hurt the consumer by making all products more expensive.
 Doing it this way punishes the subsidizer while promoting the domestic company and making goods cheaper for consumers.
 Doing it the normal way, as they are talking about in Congress for Chinese imports, would make the goods I buy at Wal-Mart more expensive for ME and for millions of other people.
 How does that help all of us?
-Congressional geniuses come up with this, and we have to pay for it?
+Congressional geniuses come up with this, and we pay for it.
 No, thanks.)

 3. For those nations that the United States is not allied with, or has extremely good relations with, as determined by the President or Congress, a ban on exports which have Military, or dual Military and Civilian use, shall be imposed;